markosamuli/macos-machine/README.md

 install_asdf: true
 ```

-To configure [asdf plugins] and package versions to install, add them
+To configure [asdf plugins][asdf-plugins] and package versions to install, add them
 into your [`machine.yaml`][machine.yaml] configuration.

 ```yaml